How routes work

 X-MESHAGENT-USER or X-MESHAGENT-API-SCOPE headers before forwarding the request, so callers cannot spoof them without actually going through MeshAgent IAP.

-Queue-backed routes and room-secret validation
+Queue-backed routes

 - no always-on HTTP app inside the room